If you’re wondering if your Rottweiler pup is too small/too big or ‘just right’, this Rottweiler Puppy Growth Chart has the answers!

 Please remember that any puppy weight estimates are just that – ESTIMATES!
 And there is no such thing as an ‘average’ puppy (at least I’ve never met one), so use common sense and use the figures in the Rottweiler puppy growth chart below as a guideline – not the gospel!

-I get many, MANY emails and submissions from Rottweiler owners who are much too concerned (read 'worried') about their pups weight, head size, height and so on.
+I get many, MANY emails and submissions from Rottweiler owners who are much too concerned about their pup’s weight, head size, height, and so on.

 I think the hype surrounding Rottweilers is somewhat to blame for this obsession, but no one should ever buy a puppy of any breed solely for their ‘reputation’ or based on looks.

-The Rottie you own is an unique individual, and the product of his genes.
-Chances are he won't ever match the 'average' figures on this chart, so please don't obsess over it, or worry that he's too small, too tall or that his head isn't big enough!
+The Rottie you own is a unique individual and the product of their genes.
+Chances are they won’t ever match the ‘average’ figures on this chart, so please don’t obsess over it, or worry that they are too small, too tall, or that their head isn’t big enough!

 At any given age there’s quite a wide range of possible weights, and your Rottweiler puppy could be on the lower end, the higher end, right in the middle, or even above or below the given figures.

 Also realize they are not ‘sex specific’ and there can be a significant difference between the weight of a female and male pup at the same age.
 Females will generally be on the lighter end of the scale, males towards the heavier end.
 But not always, there are a lot of variables!

 These are just puppy weight estimates.

 |Your Puppys’ Age||Average Male Puppy Weights||Average Female Puppy Weights|